 |2012||discovery of oldest pottery of the world published in Science magazine.|

-仙人洞 (Xianrendong, Xianren Cave) is famous for the 20,000 years old human remains which were discovered inside the cave.
+仙人洞 (Xianren Dong - Immortal Cave) is famous for the 20,000 years old human remains which were discovered inside the cave.
 The prehistoric pottery shards bear evidence of early rice cultivation.
 The name of the cave refers to the Xian, legendary Chinese immortals and enlightened people. 仙人洞 actually means Cave of the Immortals or Fairy Cave.
-As a result there are actually numerous Xianren Caves in China, all of them archaeological sites.
+As a result, there are actually numerous Xianren Caves in China, all of them archaeological sites.
 The cave is also sometimes called Shennongyuan after the God of Farming.

 As always with archaeological caves, it is actually not a big cave, it is a shelter, little more than an overhanging rock, with a diameter of about 14 m.
 It is located at the foot of the limestone hill only a few meters above the level of the river.
 It became quite famous with a 2012 publication in the Science journal.
 The authors announced that the earliest pottery yet known anywhere in the world was found at this site, dated by C14 to between 20,000 and 19,000 years BP.
 Scorch marks on many pottery fragments suggested that the pottery was used for cooking.
 This pottery was made by hunter-gatherers during the Late Glacial Maximum long before the invention of agriculture.

 The cave is known and excavated since 1962.
-This early excavations revealed 22 hearths and 3 trash pits in thick upper and lower cultural levels.
-The finds included simple Early Neolithic potsherds, bone and clamshell tools.
-In the 1990s a Chinese-American team of archaeologists tested and sampled Xianrendong and Diaotonghuan.
+This early excavation revealed 22 hearths and 3 trash pits in thick upper and lower cultural levels.
+The finds included simple Early Neolithic potsherds, bone and clam-shell tools.
+In the 1990s, a Chinese-American team of archaeologists tested and sampled Xianrendong and Diaotonghuan.
 Two levels of different time periods were excavated.
 The upper level contained rough sandy potsherds and perforated shell tools with 1-2 holes.
-The lower level contained snails and other aqueous fauna, but no potsherds.
+The lower level contained snails and other aqueous faunae, but no potsherds.